Lakorthus/100-days-of-code/README.md

 **Thoughts**: Positive actitud and a lot of energy to keep going.
 A meeting with my mentor left me feeling more confident about my future as a developer.

+### Day 14: Oct 06, Thursday

+**Today's Progress**: I had an eye opening lecture about peronality types and how they can affect our work, and the importance of being a good team player.

+@schofcode we had to do a prensentation/song about set and map data structures with group.
+I have learned a lot about the importance of teamwork and communication.

+**Thoughts**: Last day with Ryan my partner of ths week, I am going to miss him, but I am sure we will keep in touch.
+I learned a lot from him specially about diferent ways to solve problems.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)